iExecBlockchainComputing/iexec-doc/products.rst

 .. image:: _images/DappStore.png

-| The Dapp Store can be seen as a collection of decentralized applications running on top of iExec.
+| The Dapp Store allows users to browse decentralized applications and .
 | Users are able to browse through the listed dapps and use their favorites.
 | These dapps are curated and represent the wide span of industries iExec can support: artificial intelligence, 3D rendering, fintech, cryptography, scientific research or IoT.

 | Anyone can launch its own Dapp Store and curate applications the way they see fit.

-Visit the Dapp store (https://dapps.iex.ec)
+Go to the `Provide your application`_ section.

+.. _Provide your application: /dockerapp.html

 Data store